Arina Averina: 2018

 In 2018, recovering from an off season injury, Arina's season began in competition at the 2018 Grand Prix Moscow where she won the all-around silver medal, she qualified to 3 apparatus finals but withdrew due to a hand injury.
-She participated at the 2018 Russian Championships, but later withdrew after one apparatus.

 On March 24–25, Arina returned to competition at the 2018 Grand Prix Thiais where she finished 5th in all-around competition after big mistakes with ball.
 She qualified to two apparatus finals winning gold with clubs and silver with hoop.
 On April 13–15, she then competed at the 2018 Pesaro World Cup where she placed 4th in the all-around behind Linoy Ashram.
 She qualified to 3 apparatus finals and won gold with hoop, bronze with ribbon and placed 4th with clubs.
 On May 4–6, Arina's next event was 2018 Guadalajara World Challenge Cup where she won bronze in the all-around, she qualified to 3 apparatus finals winning gold with hoop and clubs and bronze with ribbon.
 On May 16–17, Arina competed at the 2018 Holon Grand Prix and won the all-around gold medal with a total of 76.700 points ahead of teammate Aleksandra Soldatova, she qualified in all apparatus finals.
-Arina won gold in hoop and silver in ball, in her last two events: she dropped her clubs twice putting her in 6th place and had imprecision with executions with ribbon placing her in 5th.

 2019

-In 2019, she became the silver medalist in the all-around at the stage of the Grand Prix in rhythmic gymnastics, which was held in Moscow.

 At the 2019 European Championships, she performed in qualifying with a hoop, ball and clubs and took gold medals in the finals with a ball and clubs, as well as gold in the team event.
-Having allowed a serious loss and taking a spare apparatus in qualification with a hoop, Arina could not qualify for the final of this type of exercise.

 At the 2019 Russian Championship, Arina Averina for the first time in her sports career became the absolute champion of the country in the all-around final, showing all exercises at the highest level and receiving record marks in exercises with a ball of 24.000 and clubs of 24.200, as well as 23.300 for a hoop and 22.300 for a ribbon.
 On the sum of the four exercises, her score was 93.800.
 Her sister Dina finished second with a total of 89,400.
-Following the results of the 2019 Russian Championship, Arina and Dina Averina earned tickets to the upcoming 2019 World Championship in Baku.

 At the World championship 2019 In Baku, Arina won All-around Silver behind her Sister Dina.
 She also won Silver in the Ball Final and Team Gold.
 She shared the Team Gold with Dina Averina and Ekaterina Selezneva.